BrandonXu6106/obsidianpublish/content/thoughts/isolation.md

 ### Sequential Consistency

-Sequential consistency implies that operations appear to take place in some [[Order theory|total order]], and that that order is consistent with the order of operations on each individual process.
+Sequential consistency implies that operations appear to take place in some [[Order theory|total order](Order%20theory.md), and that that order is consistent with the order of operations on each individual process.

 This is stronger than causal consistency because it requires agreement on total order for **all** operations, not just causally-related ones.